macosforge/dss/Documentation/CachingProxyProtocol-README.txt

 specified by the SETUP.
 The server may also modify the values of any arguments it returns.

-There is currently only one possible argument for the x-RTP-Options header.
+There is currently only one possible argument for the X-Transport-Options header.
 More arguments may be added later in the event that more fine-grain control is required for the RTSP server's RTP streams.